andersleet/ChuckNorris/README.md

 1) Download .ZIP and extract into wow/interface/addons folder.
 Rename folder from "ChuckNorris-master" to "ChuckNorris".
 2) Slash commands are /cn, /chuck, /norris, and /chucknorris.

-Modifiers for slash commands*:
+## Modifiers for slash commands*:

+### Example Usage: "/cn g" will send a Chuck Norris fact to your guild, provided you are in one.

 \* These are the default channel numbers.
 If you change them they will not work as intended.

-1 - General Chat (default, no need to add)
+* 1 - General Chat (default, no need to add)

-2 - Trade Chat
+* 2 - Trade Chat

-3 - Local Defense
+* 3 - Local Defense

-4 - World Chat
+* 4 - World Chat

-s OR say - Say Channel
+* s OR say - Say Channel

-y OR yell - Yell Channel
+* y OR yell - Yell Channel

-p OR party - Party Channel
+* p OR party - Party Channel

-g OR guild - Guild Channel
+* g OR guild - Guild Channel

-Example Usage: "/cn g" will send a Chuck Norris fact to your guild, provided you are in one.